GineTik/Telegramper-TelegramFramework/README.md

 It is framework similar to a ASP.Net Core.
 Framework contains services, middlewares, configuration, controllers(executors) and other.

+> The framework is under development, so unexpected errors, changes in functionality, and names are possible!
+I would be grateful if you could report any bugs or functionality you need.

 ## Content
 1. [Quick start](#quick-start)
 1. [Configuration bot in Program.cs](#configuration-bot)